Aliucord/plugin-requests/README.md

+# ⚠️ TEMPORARILY CLOSED

+Discord is rewriting the Android App from scratch.
+This means, Aliucord will also be remade from scratch, all old plugins will stop working and discord itself is different.
+Thus it makes no sense to have requests for the time being.
+Please be patient until requests are opened again.

 # Plugin Requests

 This is the place to be for suggesting plugin ideas or finding new plugins to make that people want!

 ## How does it work?